1-8192/bu_cs_655_assignment_5_allegranzi/README.md

    implementation of an algorithm to the strategy class.

 LoadingCacheProxy extends CacheProxy, which provides basic functionality for interacting with the cache.
 The proxy delegates most of the method calls to the real cache instance (LoadingCache) and adds additional functionality such as handling exceptions, updating statistics, and managing asynchronous operations.
 Methods in LoadingCacheProxy intercept calls to the real cache, allowing for additional actions to be taken before or after the method invocation.

 3. Identify where another class can be easily added and describe why it is useful to do so.
    For example, if the design pattern is the "Observer" pattern, identify where another observer class can be added and explain why it is easy and useful to add another observer class to the project.

 Another proxy class could be added to implement a different caching strategy or to add additional functionality specific to certain use cases.
 For example, a LoggingCacheProxy class could log all cache interactions, providing useful debugging and monitoring information.
-Adding another proxy class allows for customization and extension of cache behavior without modifying the existing cache implementation, promoting modularity and maintainability.
+Adding another proxy class allows for customization and extension of cache behavior without modifying the existing cache implementation, again promoting modularity and maintainability.

 #### UML Diagram